 What are the powers and roles of the House and the Senate?

-Both chambers are reliant upon the other when it comes to passing laws, they are intertwined in this way.
+Both chambers are reliant upon the other when it comes to passing laws.
 When a new law is written, at first it’s either accepted or rejected by a committee.
 If the bill gets approval by committee it then gets reported to the floor of the House or Senate and the relevant chamber gets to decide when to schedule the session for consideration, if at all.
 Then if it passes the first consideration, it needs to also pass in whichever happens to be the second chamber in order to be signed into law by the president.
 So if a bill is first considered in the House, it later goes to the Senate to be passed and vice versa.

 The Senate has unique powers compared to the House and for this reason is often considered more prestigious.
 Senators approve presidential nominations, such as Supreme Court justices where the House doesn’t get a look in.
 The Senate also has the power to approve treaties with foreign countries.

 In general, the House tends to be more concerned with taxes and spending, awarding it a lot of influence when it comes to the national purse.
 Currently Democrats hold power in the lower chamber and it looks likely to stay that way in 2020.

 Impeachment hearings must begin in the House, later moving up to the Senate, where the upper chamber tries the case, acting as a court.
 At least two thirds of Senators must find a president guilty to successfully impeach them.
 That’s why Donald Trump’s impeachment was initiated following the Democrats’ taking control of the House of Representatives in the 2018 midterms, but ended in acquittal in February 2020 by the Republican-controlled Senate.